cesarrew/ng2-currency-mask/README.md

 ### Validation

-This directive also provides built-in validation for min and max accepted values.
+This directive also provides built-in validation for minimum and maximum values.
 If the attributes 'min' and / or 'max' are setted, the Angular CSS class 'ng-invalid' will be added to the input to indicate an invalid value.

 ```html
     <input currencyMask [(ngModel)]="value" min="-10.50" max="100.75" />